huyphams/Mapper/README.md

-#### Why
+## Why

-I know many of open source out there have feature JSON deserialization, but you need to implement boring mapping functions by your hand so I created Mapper with objetive-c runtime so you don't need to do it anymore.
+I know many of open source out there have feature JSON deserialization, but you need to keep implement boring mapping functions by your hand.
+I created Mapper with objetive-c runtime so you don't need to do it anymore.
 It's awesome.

-This is Mapper (can integrate with Swift probject as example).
-Mapper can map JSON to objects and map objects to JSON without manual implementation and much more.
+Mapper can integrate with Swift probject (as example), map JSON to objects and map objects to JSON without manual implementation.
 It's very simple and easy to use.

 ```
-    // Create model inheritance Mapper class
+    // Create model inheritance Mapper class and that's all
+    // Objective-C (Recommended)
+    #import "Mapper.h"

+    @interface BaseModel : Mapper
+        @property (nonatomic, copy) NSString *ID;
+        @property (nonatomic, copy) NSString *Name;
+    @end

+    // Or Swift
+    class Carrot: Mapper {
+      dynamic var ID: NSString!
+      dynamic var name: NSString!
+    }

     let model = Model()

    // Init it with json